Independent digital media in Cuba: CiberCuba

 Based in Spain, online newspaper CiberCuba was founded in November 2014 by Cuban expatriates Luis Mazorra and Luis Flores.
 A small group of writers and editors works from their central offices in Valencia but staff is also radicated on the island, Madrid, Barcelona, Miami, Mexico, Argentina, etc.

-During his short life, CiberCuba.com has become one of the most visited news websites in Cuba by Cubans from all over the world and for a long time Cubans from Cuba joined this trend, becoming (according to the site of statistics Alexa.com) in the sixth most visited website within the Island.
+During its short life, CiberCuba.com has become one of the most visited news websites in Cuba by Cubans from all over the world and for a long time Cubans from Cuba joined this trend, becoming (according to the site of statistics Alexa.com) in the sixth most visited website within the Island.
 In July 2020 CiberCuba received a record of 20 millions pageviews.

 On August 27, 2016, the website was no longer accessible from the Island.